ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.link/README.md

 - enabled: checked
 - name: Front-Door-Snapshot (or whatever name you like)
 - IP: your camera's HTTP endpoint, e.g.: _http://192.168.0.178:8000/tmpfs/snap.jpg_
-- Port: ignored, supposed to be part of the HTTP enpoint configuration
+- Port: ignored, supposed to be part of the HTTP endpoint configuration
 - Type: TCP

-Do **NOT** put your camera's credentials into the configured HTTP enpoint as request parameters:
+Do **NOT** put your camera's credentials into the configured HTTP endpoint as request parameters:
 _http://192.168.0.178:8000/tmpfs/snap.jpg?usr=admin&pwd=admin_

-Instead provided them when prompted while establishing a connection.
+Instead, provided them when prompted while establishing a connection.

 ## Changelog
+### 0.5.11 (2020-12-09)
+* (bluefox) Fixed the type of `info.connection` state

 ### 0.5.10 (2020-12-09)
 * (bluefox) Ignore errors at 4:00 because of the server restart